 COVID-19: Diagnostic and Surgical Services at STEGH

-STEGH continues to collaborate with regional partners to respond to the rapidly evolving situation.
-On a daily basis, we continue to monitor capacity in the surgical program, outpatient clinics (ambulatory care) and diagnostic services.
+We continue to monitor capacity in our surgical program, outpatient clinics (ambulatory care) and diagnostic services.
 Any patient whose appointment or procedure is impacted by service changes will receive communication from their health care team to discuss their ongoing care plan.
 Patients will be notified, in advance, of changes to their appointment or service cancellations.

 DIAGNOSTIC SERVICES and AMBULATORY CARE